OGRECave/ogre/Docs/src/hlms.md

 It is theoretically possible to implement both Toon & PBS in the same C++ module, but that would be crazy, hard to maintain and not very modular.

-# Compared to classical materials {#materials}

-Materials are still useful for:

--   Quick iteration.
-You need to write a shader, just define the material and start coding.
-Why would you deal with the template’s syntax or a C++ module when you can just write a script and start coding?.
-The HLMS though comes with a Command line tool to know how your template translates into a final shader (which is very handy for iteration, it’s fast, and will check for syntax errors!), but it’s most useful when you want to write your own C++ module or change the template, not when you want to just experiment.
-Besides, old timers are used to writing materials.

--   Postprocessing effects.
-Materials are much better suited for this.
-    Materials are data driven, easy to write.
-Postprocessing FXs don’t need an awful lot of permutations (i.e. having to deal with shadow mapping, instancing, skeleton animation, facial animation).
-And they’re at no performance disadvantage compared to HLMS: Each FX is a fullscreen pass that needs different shaders, different textures, its own uniforms.
-Basically, API overhead we can’t optimize.
-But it doesn’t matter much either, because it’s not like there are 100 fullscreen passes.
-Usually there’s less than 10.

 #  Material parameters are stored in “Blocks” {#data}